divergentdave/janus/README.md

 `janus_aggregator` has the following features available.

 * `jaeger`: Enables tracing support and a Jaeger exporter; [see below](#jaeger).
-* `kube-rustls`: Sets the `kube/rustls-tls` feature.
-This is enabled by default.
-Note that if both `kube/rustls-tls` and `kube/openssl-tls` are set, OpenSSL will take precedence.
-* `kube-openssl`: Sets the `kube/openssl-tls` feature.
-Note that if both `kube/rustls-tls` and `kube/openssl-tls` are set, OpenSSL will take precedence.
-Enable this feature if you need to communicate with a Kind cluster, i.e. `cargo run --bin janus_cli --features kube-openssl -- <SUBCOMMAND> ...`. (this works around an issue with rustls and IP addresses as names in certificates)
 * `otlp`: Enables OTLP exporter support for both metrics ([see below](#honeycomb-1)) and tracing ([see below](#honeycomb)).
 * `prometheus`: Enables metrics support and a Prometheus exporter; [see below](#prometheus).
 * `test-util`: Enables miscellaneous test-only APIs.
 This should not be used outside of tests, and any such APIs do not carry any stability guarantees.